 Why are you gaining or losing market share for a particular product line?
-Why is the smaller, lesser known competitor down the street outperforming you in key verticals?
+Why is the smaller, lesser-known competitor down the street outperforming you in key verticals?
 What precipitated the increased demand for your product or service during a typically slow time of year?

 Aligning business and marketing is about more than just understanding what happened, it’s about knowing why it happened.
 Further, it’s about having some level of data to inform projections and predictions surrounding repeat occurrences.
-Just as you wouldn’t increase production of your newest product without having done some market testing, you wouldn’t invert your marketing budget to an 80/20 social/traditional split if you didn’t have solid data and rationale to inform your decision.
+Just as you wouldn’t increase the production of your newest product without having done some market testing, you wouldn’t invest your marketing budget to an 80/20 social/traditional split if you didn’t have solid data and rationale to inform your decision.

 Collaboration is key

 As I noted early on, effective marketing campaigns aren’t conceived and executed in silos, largely because marketing touches and impacts nearly every facet of an organization.
 To that end, the marketing department shouldn’t be the only team with a voice in marketing.
 While having designated point people for marketing is key to keeping things moving, it’s important that everyone from the on-the-ground, customer-facing representatives to the C-Suite have an opportunity to lend their insights.
 Reality is that every person in a company has a unique role – and a unique perspective.
-The person who interfaces directly with clients on a daily basis will have different takeaways than the person who isn’t client facing and so on.
+The person who interfaces directly with clients on a daily basis will have different takeaways than the person who isn’t client-facing and so on.

-While some companies leverage team brainstorms to achieve this objective, others tap into employee intranets and team building retreats to extract these insights.
-Something as simple as a suggestion (mail)box or an open door policy that encourages staff to proactively meet with marketing can also help to achieve this objective.
+While some companies leverage team brainstorms to achieve this objective, others tap into employee intranets and team-building retreats to extract these insights.
+Something as simple as a suggestion (mail)box or an open-door policy that encourages staff to proactively meet with marketing can also help to achieve this objective.

 Whether you are a well-established company celebrating its centennial or a startup or stage two company new to marketing, the time to align your business and marketing goals is now.
 Remember, marketing is one tool to help achieve organizational goals and it needs to be strategically incorporated into the overall business mix in order to prove ROI.